abhinav-nath/all-about-java-8/src/com/codecafe/java8/functionalprogramming/functionalprogramming-concepts.md

 ## Referential Transparency

-- Referential Transparency is a property of a function, variable, or expression whereby _the expression can be replaced by its (evaluated) value without affecting the behavior of the program_.
+- **Referential Transparency** is a property of a function, variable, or expression whereby _the expression can be replaced by its (evaluated) value without affecting the behavior of the program_.

-- You should read "Transparent" as "Doesn't make a difference".
+- You should read **"Transparent"** as **"Doesn't make a difference"**.

 - You could determine the result of applying the function only by looking at the values of its arguments.